NonKun1122/GemLauncher/README.md

 ## About

-DroidBridge Launcher is a launcher-side Android compatibility project.
+GemLauncher is a launcher-side Android compatibility project.
 It helps users manage Minecraft: Java Edition versions, instances, runtime components, renderers, controls, mods, resource packs, shader packs, worlds, logs, and launcher settings on Android.

 The project may use, modify, adapt, study, or interoperate with open-source launcher work where the applicable license allows it.
 DroidBridge Launcher keeps third-party license obligations attached to the code they apply to, including attribution, notice preservation, license text availability, and source availability where required.

 ## Microsoft account sign-in

-DroidBridge Launcher may support Microsoft account sign-in through Microsoft identity services.
+GemLauncher may support Microsoft account sign-in through Microsoft identity services.

 Microsoft account sign-in or related Minecraft service/API access may require review, registration, allow-listing, or approval from Microsoft, Mojang, or their service teams before it is available in a production build.
 If that access has been granted, it applies only to the authentication or API access that was reviewed and allowed.